Retro-futurism and its retro-futurist aesthetic impacts every corner of our world, from culture to media and art to

 In essence, Steampunk takes the contemporary digital world and puts it into the Victorian age.

 The most recent retrofuturistic genre is Dieselpunk.

 The term Dieselpunk is also associated with ‘Decodence’ – a contemporary movement of Art Deco – but in a more sophisticated form.

-Dieselpunk covers the 1920s to 1950s, and it is infused with the alternate history of a different World War II, where the Axis claims victory.
+Dieselpunk covers the 1920s fashion to the 1950s fashion, and it is infused with the alternate history of a different World War II, where the Axis claims victory.

 As a retro-futurist design genre, Dieselpunk is often referenced in retrofuturism interior design, cinematic styles of film noir, and German expressionism.